secretstartups/handbook/content/job-families/marketing/director-of-developer-relations.md

 ---
-title: "Director of Community Relations"
+title: "Director of Developer Relations"
 ---

-## Director, Community Relations
+## Director, Developer Relations

 At other companies the role would likely be called director of Developer Relations (DevRel).
-Since developers are also our users we call it Community Relations.
+Since developers are also our users we call it Developer Relations.
 And instead of giving talks and writing blogs ourselves our team focusses on enabling our community members.

-As the Director, Community Relations, you will be responsible for managing and building a team and stellar strategy focused on supporting evangelists, committers, students, and open source projects.
+As the Director, Developer Relations, you will be responsible for managing and building a team and stellar strategy focused on supporting evangelists, committers, students, and open source projects.

 ### Job Grade

-The Director, Community Relations is a [grade 10](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The Director, Developer Relations is a [grade 10](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 ### Responsibilities